facebookarchive/draft-js/docs/Advanced-Topics-Entities.md

 ## Creating and Retrieving Entities

 Entities should be created using `contentState.createEntity`, which accepts the three properties above as arguments.
-This method returns a string key, which can then be used to refer to the entity.
+This method returns a new `ContentState` record updated to include the newly created entity, then you can call `contentState.getLastCreatedEntityKey` to get the key of the newly created entity record.

 This key is the value that should be used when applying entities to your content.
 For instance, the `Modifier` module contains an `applyEntity` method: